 When doing science, you need to remove as much of your bias as you possibly can, but, as they state on their research page:

 Our research department is committed to building healthy soil through organic practices and establishing research projects that…

 …give farmers the tools and knowledge to increase soil health, crop quality and yields while simplifying farm management overall.

 …ensure citizens feel confident the food they feed their families is good for them and for the world around them.

 They are setting out to prove their ideological preconceptions about organic farming.
 With such an attitude, how can anyone honestly state that they’ve been objective in their reporting or handling of the crops that they are trying to beat out?
 The actual yield numbers aren’t vastly different, so even if they are unconsciously sabotaging the conventional crops, then it isn’t overly destructive.
 What’s more, they decided, 3 years before the end of the study, to suddenly roll in genetically modified corn and soy to better reflect modern farming in America.

 I understand the idea behind it, but you can’t do that!
 You’ve just contaminated your study.
 10% of their conventional data is now corrupted by changing the variables of the study during the home stretch.
-If they wanted to grow GMO to get additional data, then they should have started another row and only compare data for the last three years.
+If they wanted to grow GMOs to get additional data, then they should have started another row and only compare data for the last three years.
 Did they adjust their herbicide and pesticide applications appropriately according to the traits the GMO crops were engineered for?
-They also changed to a “no till” system for the conventional crops, essentially invalidating the last 3 years of their data.
+They also changed to a “no-till” system for the conventional crops, essentially invalidating the last 3 years of their data.